peppicelli/resume/content/experience/hbp.md

   "Setup of a complete **continuous delivery pipeline** including the build system (with versioning), the code coverage enforcement (along with metrics and KPIs), the package management (`RPMs`,`npm` & `pypy`) and deployments (using [**puppet**](https://puppet.com/) and [**openstack**](https://www.openstack.org/)).", ]

+images = ["hbp1.png", "hbp2.png", "hbp3.png", "hbp4.png", "hbp5.png"]

+captions = [
+  "Rendering of the platform on a Display Wall powered by a graphical cluster.", "The platform allows to programs the neuron models and their effect on the robots in python from your browser", "Behind the scene, ROS (robot operating system), Gazebo (robot simulator).", "The spiking activity of the neural network as well as the sensors and actuators data can be monitored from the browser as well.", "Some part of the code, for example the rendering improvements, have been submitted in integrated in the open source tools used in the platform."]

+work_certificate_excerpt = "Personnalité aimable et ouverte, Monsieur Peppicelli Daniel a été pour l'ensemble du personnel un collègue estimé et respecté.
+Ses supérieurs ont relevé sa loyauté et son esprit collaboratif.
+Monsieur Peppicelli Daniel a été très appécié tant par ses collègues que par ses supérieurs."

+work_certificate = "Neurorobotics_HBP_work_certificate.pdf"

 date = "2017-03-22T16:42:56-05:00"
 end_date = "2016"
 website = "http://humanbrainproject.eu"